turingschool/front-end-curriculum/projects/module-1/check-yo-self-group.md

 Our user might want to be able to search their cards not only by their title, but by their tasks as well.

 * The user should have a drop down next to the search bar to select if they want to filter their list by `Title`, `Tasks`, or `All`.
-* Searching by the `Title` will be the original functionality where it filters the todo cards by their title based on the user's text.
+* Searching by the `Title` will be the original functionality where it filters the to-do cards by their title based on the user's text.
-* Searching by the `Tasks` will filter the todo cards by their tasks based on the user's text.
+* Searching by the `Tasks` will filter the to-do cards by their tasks based on the user's text.
-* Searching by the `All` will filter the todo cards by both their title and tasks based on the user's text.
+* Searching by the `All` will filter the to-do cards by both their title and tasks based on the user's text.

 #### Adding More Tasks To Each Card

-The user might also might to add more tasks to their checklist after they have created a todo card.
+The user might also might to add more tasks to their checklist after they have created a to-do card.

 * Add an input to the bottom of each card so that the user can add more tasks later.
 * Each task added should appear at the bottom of the list unchecked.